chisophugis/lbd/source/install.rst

 Now, will generate the LLVM.xcodeproj in this chapter.

-Currently, we cannot do debug by lldb with cmake graphic UI operations depicted in this section, but we can do debug by lldb with `section Create LLVM.xcodeproj of supporting cpu0 by terminal cmake command`_.
+Currently, we cannot do debug by lldb with cmake graphic UI operations depicted in this section, but we can do debug by lldb with "section Create LLVM.xcodeproj of supporting cpu0 by terminal cmake command" [#]_.
 Even with that, let's build LLVM project with cmake graphic UI since this LLVM directory contains the release version for clang and clang++ execution file.
 First, create LLVM.xcodeproj as